zammad/zammad-org/src/sr/tutorials/docker-file-handling.md

 **Requires:** console access to the host system and the zammad-backup container.

-To **obtain** your backup files from another docker compose deployment, one way is to copy it to the host system with `docker compose cp`:
+To **obtain** your backup files from another Docker Compose deployment, one way is to copy it to the host system with `docker compose cp`:

 ``` sh